-Select lab coat/apron using the following recommendations:
+Select lab coat/apron using the following requirements and recommendations:

-- Length At least knee length or longer is recommended for most effective coverage. - Wristband It is recommended that a lab coat with a fitted wristband/cuff be used to reduce the potential for splashes up the arm and fire hazards. - Top button It is best to use a lab coat that provides for a high top button at the neck to provide most effective protection. - Fire resistant Use only those constructed of a flame resistant material.
+- Length At least hip length is required.
+Knee length or longer is recommended for most effective coverage. - Wristband It is recommended that a lab coat with a fitted wristband/cuff be used to reduce the potential for splashes up the arm and fire hazards.
+However, this is not required. - Top button It is best to use a lab coat that provides for a high-top button at the neck to provide most effective protection. - Fire resistant Use only those constructed of a flame-resistant material.